LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 Complex Loops and Advanced RAJA Features
 =================================================================

-RAJA provides two APIs for writing complex loop kernels involving nested
+RAJA provides two APIs for writing complex kernels involving nested
-loops: ``RAJA::kernel`` and ``RAJA::launch``.
-We briefly describe them here.
+loops: ``RAJA::kernel`` that has been available for several years and ``RAJA::expt::launch``, which is more recent and which will be moved out of the ``expt`` namespace soon.
+We briefly introduce both interfaces here.
-The tutorial sections provide much more detailed descriptions.
+The tutorial sections that follow provide much more detailed descriptions.

-``RAJA::kernel`` is analogous to ``RAJA::forall`` in that the semantics involve kernel execution templates, execution policies, iteration spaces, and lambda expression kernel bodies.
+``RAJA::kernel`` is analogous to ``RAJA::forall`` in that it involves kernel execution templates, execution policies, iteration spaces, and lambda expression kernel bodies.
 The main differences between ``RAJA::kernel`` and ``RAJA::forall`` are: